 Where should we keep the money outside of the UAE?

-You can send money to bank account in a home country but the issue here is one of exchange rates.
+You can send money to bank account in a home country but the issue here is one of exchange rates and curency risk.
 If you need to bring it back to the UAE, to pay your rent for example, you may lose on the rate of exchange.
 Additionally, your intention may be not to return home so you may not want your cash there.

 The logical option for most people is to have an offshore bank account.
 If you have an account denominated in US Dollars you have no real currency risk as the UAE Dirham is pegged to the US Dollar.